LTUC/amman-dotnet-401d2/Curriculum/Class03/Resources/SystemIO.md

 There are alternative options then to write to text based files.
 Within the File Class, you have the ability to write to a binary file.
 When the content is in binary format, you will be unable to open it up in a text editor and comprehend the data.

-The advantages of binary files is that they take up less space then text based files and the file is is not readable by humans, allowing your data to be semi-protected.
+The advantages of binary files is that they take up less space then text based files and the file is not readable by humans, allowing your data to be semi-protected.

 ### Writing a file